psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 "Spithead, Feb.
 10, 1782, 6 o'clock p. m.

 "Sir; If the bearer should not be able to fetch Boulogne, he will deliver you a packet, directed for Mons.
 Bonnier.
 Please to open it, and forward the letter directed for Mons.
 Brodelet, to the minister of marine, at Paris, with the utmost speed.
 That directed tor Bonnier make your own use of.
 You may ask him for his letter to M. De Lisle, which you'll please to keep; and acquaint him that M. De lisle has retired from Cherbourg.
 He will bring up without the port.
 You may order the vessel to remain there, if you please.
 Dispatch him again as soon as possible, and do not suffer his people to have any communication with the shore.—I have the honour to be, Sir, your most obedient and most humble servant, Croize."
-"A Mousieur Commandant, à Cherbourg."
+"A Monsieur Commandant, à Cherbourg."

 No. IV.— (The prisoner's hand-writing.)